Javid912/my-data-engineering-portfolio/LOG.md

 Trying to create initial infrastructure in Google Cloud I have Create a Service Accoun
-Generated a JSON Key for the Service Account and saved it
+Generated a JSON Key for the Service Account and saved it I need to make a billing acount in order to creat a GCS bucket and it'n not accepting my vis card.